Outreach

 What We Do

-These officers are responsible for the creation of activities and presentations for each of the three programs, as well as coordination between an Outreach committee full of volunteers and participating teachers to organize over 20 visits per semester.
+These officers are responsible for the creation of activities and presentations for each of the three programs, as well as coordination between an Outreach committee full of volunteers and participating teachers to organize class visits each semester.
 If you have questions about any of these programs, please reach out to outreach@swetamu.org.

 Are you a TAMU student interested in volunteering?